Updated: August 20, 2026

 Health practitioner offices

-Clinics or private practices operated by advance practice providers such as nurse practitioners or other healthcare professionals.
+Clinics or private practices operated by advanced practice providers such as nurse practitioners or other healthcare professionals.

 Places you may work: